NecroEye/necroeye/README.md

 - My name is Muratcan Gözüm, but you can call me Murat.
-- Primarily doing Android Development and Web Development
+- Primarily doing Android Development

 ## Tech Stack